RotherOSS/ITSMConfigurationManagement/doc/content/configuration/custom_configuration_and_advanced_features/config_item_definitions.rst

 General Structure
 """""""""""""""""
+A CI definition defines all pages which are shown on the ConfigItemZoom masks and implicitely define which attributes are part of a class (where each attribute corresponds to a dynamic field of the object type "ConfigItem" which has to exists).
+Structurally the "Pages" of the definition yml contain a layout on which "Sections" containing bundled sections of information are placed, as well as some additional attributes.
+The Sections are defined more in detail afterwards, and e.g. contain a list of dynamic fields to be displayed.
+Sections can also be included as "Roles" and be defined separately in the definition of the respective role.
 Example class "Domain":

 .. code-block:: yaml

    Pages:
-   # The individual tabs in AgentITSMConfigItemZoom are called Pages.
-   # The fields to be displayed there are defined in the roles
-   # listed on the left under "Roles".
-      - Name: Summary
+      - Name: Domain Information
         Layout:
            Columns: 2
            ColumnWidth: 1fr 1fr
         Interfaces:
            - Agent
+           - Customer
         Content:
-           - Section: General Fields::Domain Information
+           - Section: Domain Info::Summary
              RowStart: 1
              ColumnStart: 1
-           - Section: CMDB Backlinks::Backlinks
+           - Section: Domain Info::Backlinks
              RowStart: 2
              ColumnStart: 1
-           - Section: CMDB Description::Description
+           - Section: Domain Info::Description
              RowStart: 1
              RowSpan: 2
              ColumnStart: 2